 This means that your chances of ranking on the 1st page of Google will not be high if your website isn’t mobile-friendly.
-This means that potential customers won’t be able to find you since you’re not on the 1st page of Google.
+This also means that potential customers will not be able to find you easily since you’re not on the 1st page of Google.

 Why is it important to be mobile-friendly?

 People spend more time on mobile devices to browse the internet.
 In fact, 80% of Singaporeans check their smartphones before waking up and going to bed.

 The shift in consumer behaviour is clear.
 More and more consumers are browsing via their mobile devices.
 This means that without a mobile-friendly website, you’ll be delivering a lower quality user experience.